-The approach to handling German cockroach infestations is a little bit different.
-German roaches do not live outdoors, and granular bait doesn't work well on them.
+The approach to handling German cockroaches is a little bit different.
+German roaches prefer to live indoors, and granular bait doesn't work well on them.

 Instead, the priority for a German roach infestation is sanitation.
-Deep clean your home, specifically address grease, food, and water.
-Try to vacuum up as many roaches as you can along the way.
+Deep clean your home, specifically addressing grease, food, and water.
+Try to vacuum up as many roaches as you come across along the way.

 If the tips above aren't enough, then you can use a non-repellent spray like Alpine WSG.
-Do not spray it on bait or right on the roaches.
+Don't spray it near bait or directly on the roaches.
 You want the roaches to bring these control products back to the others.

-At-home treatments can help you get rid of some roaches, but it's not the best method for roach control.
+At-home treatments can help you get rid of some roaches, but it's not always the most effective solution.
 Simply put, roaches are very difficult to control on your own.
 Without expert intervention, the problem is likely to continue.

-Even if you spot one cockroach, you cannot be sure more are not lurking in the deep cracks and hidden crevices of your home.
+Even if you only spot one cockroach, you can't be sure more aren't lurking in the deep cracks and hidden crevices of your home.
 When you find one, there's a very likely chance that you have hundreds more hidden away.

 Furthermore, roaches typically require a few treatments to completely eliminate.
-Doing this on your own is time-consuming, frustrating, and even dangerous.
+Doing this on your own is time-consuming and frustrating.

 Here are the signs it's time to call a roach exterminator for help:

-- Roach egg casings.
+- You find roach egg casings.
 These are brown cylinders that hold 10-50 eggs.

-If you spot any of the issues above, then it’s time to get in touch with a pest control technician for cockroach extermination for your home or business.
+If you spot any of the issues above, then we recommend you get in touch with a pest control technician for cockroach extermination for your home or business.

 We understand the desire to protect your home and your family, which is why Native Pest Management is here to help with your pest control needs.
-If you're experiencing an issue with these pests, then it’s time to call an exterminator for professional roach control.
+If you're experiencing an issue with these pests, then it may be time to call an exterminator for professional roach control.

 Our team at Native Pest Management uses the most effective, safe solutions for addressing all pests, including roaches.
-We are committed to helping South Florida homeowners in West Palm Beach, Boca Raton, Wellington, Jupiter, and beyond with all of their pest control needs.
+We're committed to helping homeowners in Fort Lauderdale and beyond with all of their pest control needs.

-If you’re dealing with cockroaches in South Florida, then it’s time to call Native Pest Management for professional cockroach control.
-Our team is here to help with our full-service, same-day services as well as options for ongoing treatment.
+Our team is here to help with pet safe, eco-friendly treatment as well as options for ongoing service.
 We won't let roaches, or any other pests, take over your home any longer.